porsager/postgres/README.md

 This error is thrown for any queries that were pending when the timeout to [`sql.end({ timeout: X })`](#sql_destroy) was reached.

-## NOTICE using `onnotice`

-nb.
-You can use [`onnotice`](#onnotice) to listen to any Postgres `NOTICE` sent on connections.
-But note that this will be called for every singlee connection to the database.

 ## Thank you

 A really big thank you to @JAForbes who introduced me to Postgres and still holds my hand navigating all the great opportunities we have.

-Thanks to @ACXgit for initial tests.
+Thanks to @ACXgit for initial tests and dogfooding.